rancher/webhook/docs.md

 - RoleTemplateName
 - ProjectName

-Users can update the following fields if they have not been set, but after they have been set they cannot be changed:
+Users can update the following fields if they have not been set, but after they have been set, they cannot be changed:
 - UserName
 - UserPrincipalName
 - GroupName